mrzResearchArena/BLAST/README.md

 2. Please make sure that how many segments you have, then update the value of `n`.
 We can find it from `nr.pal` in `nr` directory (or folder).
 3. Plese run the script from the `nr` directory (or folder), otherwise it won't work.

+&nbsp;

-**Note:** You will find the update procedure from given [URL](https://github.com/mrzResearchArena/BLAST/blob/master/directExtract.sh).
+**Note:** We will find the update decompress procedure from given [URL](https://github.com/mrzResearchArena/BLAST/blob/master/decompress-NR.sh).

 &nbsp;
 &nbsp;